 time points are indicated by the numbers: 1=first three months, 2=second three months, 3=third three months

 To test hypothesis H3, i.e., that risky sports betting behavior is a mediator in the relationship between increased impulsivity and GD severity, we will run a three-variable RI-CLPM and compute indirect effects at the within-person level (similar procedure as in Joshanloo, 2023).
 Bootstrapping will be used to test the statistical significance of the indirect effects.
-Depending on the number of factors representing risky gambling behavior, we will run at least five models with the five impulsivity variables as predictors and GD severity as outcome.The models will be estimated with observed variables and robust maximum likelihood (MLR) using Mplus 8.1 (Muthén & Muthén, 1998–2022).
+Depending on the number of factors representing risky gambling behavior, we will run at least five models with the five impulsivity variables as predictors and GD severity as outcome.
+For Hypothesis 3a (impulsive choice), Hypothesis 3b (impulisive action), and Hypothesis 3c (impulsive personality traits), we will consider the hypotheses to be confirmed if one of the models (or >1 models) show a significant mediation effect.
+Hypothesis 3c will be confirmed if risky gambling behavior significantly mediates the association between at least two of the three personality factors and GD severity.
+Overall, Hypothesis 3 will be fully supported if all sub-hypotheses are confirmed, and partially supported if at least one sub-hypothesis is confirmed.

+The models will be estimated with observed variables and robust maximum likelihood (MLR) using Mplus 8.1 (Muthén & Muthén, 1998–2022).
 When testing the indirect effects using bootstrapping (for hypothesis 3), MLR cannot be used and ML will be used instead.
 Estimation will be conducted under missing data theory, using all available data.
-Model fit of the RI-CLPM will be evaluated via multiple fit indices: the chi-square goodness-of-fit statistic, the comparative fit index (CFI), the root mean square error of approximation (RMSEA), and the standardized root-mean-square-residual (SRMR).
-For the chi-square statistic, a small, non-significant value indicates good fit.
-For the CFI, values larger than .95 indicate good fit, and values between .90 and .95 indicate acceptable fit.
-RMSEA and SRMR values smaller than .08 indicate good fit (Gunzler et al., 2021; Kline, 2015; West et al., 2023).
-To test for differences in model fit, we will conclude that models do not differ when ΔCFI <.01 and Δ RMSEA < .015 or Δ SRMR < .03 (Chen, 2007).
+Data will be analyzed using FIML to handle missing data.
+FIML estimation produce largely unbiased parameter estimates and accurate standard errors in the presence of missing data.
+Model fit of the RI-CLPM will be evaluated using three indices: the comparative fit index (CFI), the root mean square error of approximation (RMSEA), and the standardized root mean square residual (SRMR).
+For CFI, values larger than .95 indicate good fit, while values between .90 and .95 indicate adequate fit.
+For RMSEA and SRMR, values below .05 indicate good fit, while values below .08 indicate adequate fit (Gunzler et al., 2021; Kline, 2015; West et al., 2023).
+Model results will only be interpreted if all fit indices demonstrate good fit, or if the indices show a combination of good and adequate fit.

 For hypotheses 1 and 2, we will use 95% confidence intervals and the standard p < .05 criteria to determine whether our coefficients differ significantly from zero.
 Hypothesis 3 will be tested using bootstrapped mediation analysis.
 The mediations will be tested at the within-person level.
 The significance of the indirect effects will be assessed with 95% asymmetrical confidence intervals based on 10,000 bootstrap iterations (Hayes, 2017).